TRIPURA RAHASYA

 previous practice and experience.
 All the same, they are

-emancipated because the animal-sense is only an aberration
+emancipated because the animal-sense is only an

 during interludes of imperfection and does not leave any